 There are 2,048,628 African Americans in North Carolina, accounting for 21.5 percent of the state’s total population and 5.3 percent of the nation’s African American population.
 Abolitionists Harriet Jacobs and Thomas H Jones were born here, as was Dr. Charlotte Hawkins Brown, an educator.
-In 1902, Dr. Hawkins founded the Palmer Memorial Institute that educated 2,000 African American students over the course of its 70-year long history, according to the North Carolina Department of Cultural Resources.
-Still, today graduation rates for African Americans are the second lowest among races in the state after Hispanics, according to a 2011-2012 report by the National Center for Education Statistics.
+In 1902, Dr. Hawkins founded the Palmer Memorial Institute that educated 2,000 African American students throughout its 70-year long history, according to the North Carolina Department of Cultural Resources.
+Still, today graduation rates for African Americans are the second-lowest among races in the state after Hispanics, according to a 2011-2012 report by the National Center for Education Statistics.
 Unemployment is also a problem in the state and, according to a 2015 US Bureau of Labor Statistics report, the rate of African American unemployment currently stands at 10.3 percent, which is almost double the entire nation’s average of 5.3 percent.
-In the modern day, Henry Frye made history as the first African American Chief Justice of the North Carolina Supreme Court in 1983.
-The state is also the birth place of boxers Sugar Ray Leonard and Floyd Patterson, musicians Max Roach, Ben E, King, and Nina Simone, attorney Loretta Lynch, and dancer Harold Nicholas.
+In the modern-day, Henry Frye made history as the first African American Chief Justice of the North Carolina Supreme Court in 1983.
+The state is also the birthplace of boxers Sugar Ray Leonard and Floyd Patterson, musicians Max Roach, Ben E, King, and Nina Simone, attorney Loretta Lynch, and dancer Harold Nicholas.

 Delaware (21.4% African American)

-Delaware’s African American population, according to the 2010 Census, is 191,814, which accounts for 21.4 percent of the state’s total population and 0.5 percent of the nation’s African American population.
-The first ever documented African American in Delaware (which was then New Sweden) was a West Indies slave named Antoni Swart, according to the Delaware Historical Society.
-The first perpetrators of black slavery in the state were the Dutch, who had settled there in 1631.
+Delaware’s African American population is around 191,814, which accounts for 21.4 percent of the state’s total population and 0.5 percent of the nation’s African American population.
+The first-ever documented African American in Delaware (which was then New Sweden) was a West Indies slave named Antoni Swart.
+The first perpetrators of black slavery in Delaware were the Dutch, who had settled there in 1631.
 In 1776, the state’s senate made a declaration against slavery in the first constitution.
-Because of it, in 1787 slave masters were fined 20 pounds, and many slaves freed, according to a Rollins College study.
-Nonetheless, Delaware was one of the last states in the nation to allow slavery to remain ongoing.
-Prominent African Americans from Delaware have include desegregation activist Louis Redding, who also was the first African American lawyer there, Herman M. Holloway, Sr., the first African American elected to the state’s Senate, and Dr. Eugene McGowan, the first African American psychologist in the state’s public school system.
-Unemployment in Delaware among African Americans stands at 12 percent, with the national average among African Americans being 16 percent, according to a Delaware Focus (DF) report that compiled averages from 2010 to 2014.
-Graduation rates for African Americans in Delaware were the lowest in 2014 among all other races, also according to a DF report.
+1787 slave masters were fined 20 pounds, and many slaves freed.
+Nonetheless, Delaware was one of the last states in the nation to allow slavery to remain.
+Prominent African Americans from Delaware include desegregation activist Louis Redding, Herman M. Holloway Sr., the first African American elected to the state’s Senate, and Dr. Eugene McGowan, the first African American psychologist in the state’s public school system.
+Unemployment in Delaware among African Americans stands at 12 percent.
+Graduation rates for African Americans in Delaware were the lowest in 2014 among all other races.
 Furthermore, a 2014 report released by the Center for Community Service and Research at the University of Delaware stated that African Americans in the state are twice more likely to live in poverty than whites living there.

 Virginia (19.4% African American)

-The African American population in Virginia, as per the 2010 Census, was 1,551,399, making up 19.4 percent of the state’s total population and 4 percent of the nation’s African American population.
-African Americans have lived in the state since 1619, when a Dutch ship sold about 20 African slaves there.
-As black slavery took root in Virginia after 1680, the numbers of African Americans increased, and by 1704 there were 10,000 of these living in Virginia according to the University of Houston.
-Slavery was later officially abolished in 1865 after the American Civil War ended, though black civil rights there remained largely minimal for many years thereafter.
-Over the years, Virginia has produced many notable black personalities.
-They have included Arthur Ashe, who was born in Richmond and was the first African American man to win a tennis grand slam (the Wimbledon and the U.S Open) and to be ranked number one in sport.
-Willie Lanier, the first African American to play middle linebacker for Kansas City Chiefs, civil rights leaders James Farmer and Irene Morgan, and the first woman elected to the Senate of Virginia, Yvonne B Miller, also were from Virginia according to the Library of Virginia records.
-Among African Americans in Viriginia, much like those across the nation, there remain many educational challenges.
-A 2011-2012 study conducted by NCES reported that African Americans in Virginia had the second lowest graduation rates of all races therein.
-Unemployment in Virginia is not as high among African Americans compared to other states at 7.4 percent, as per the fourth quarter of 2014 according to EPI.
-This was the lowest statewide rate of unemployment among African Americans in the nation.
+The African American population in Virginia is around 1,551,399, accounting for 19.4 percent of the state’s total population and 4 percent of the nation’s African American population.
+African Americans have lived in the state since 1619 when a Dutch ship sold about 20 African slaves here.
+As black slavery took root in Virginia after 1680, the numbers of African Americans increased.
+By 1704, 10,000 slaves were living in Virginia.
+Slavery was officially abolished in 1865 but black civil rights remained largely ignored for many years thereafter.
+Despite the challenges, Virginia produced many notable black personalities.
+Arthur Ashe was the first African American man to win a tennis grand slam (the Wimbledon and the U.S Open).
+Willie Lanier became the first African American to play middle linebacker for Kansas City Chiefs.
+Virginia also produced the civil rights leaders James Farmer and Irene Morgan

 Odds Being Overcome, and Shifting Trends

-Regardless of the ongoing challenges in academic and employment opportunities among African Americans in the U.S., there are still exceptional black individuals excelling and becoming prominent people in their respective states and nation.
-These achievers are dispelling the traditional myths associated with many peoples' views on African American progress, and paving the way for a better future for people all across the United States of all races.
+Regardless of the ongoing challenges in academic and employment opportunities for African Americans in the U.S., there are still exceptionally talented black individuals excelling and becoming prominent people in their respective states and nation.
+These achievers are dispelling the traditional myths associated with the views of many on the progress of African Americans in the country.

 Percentage Of African-American Population By State